 How do I apply?

 - Seek advice from your financial adviser.
-You can find an adviser at Unbiased if you don’t have one.
+You can find an adviser at the Equity Release Council if you don’t have one

 - Your financial adviser will contact us to start the application process

 - We’ll send them an application form.
 They’ll discuss this with you and help you complete it